COBOL Concepts:

 You can use

 SQL operators BETWEEN, IN, and LIKE (or ~ meaning LIKE), as comparison operators.
-Note that this is not actually a difference
+Note that, except for like, MANASYS Jazz

 As with